-The School of Humanities offers a liberal arts education that introduces students to the great aesthetic, moral, and intellectual traditions of humanity to provide a basis for reflecting on, appreciating and living a quality human life amidst the challenges of the 21st Century.
+The College of Arts, Humanities and Social Sciences offers a liberal arts education that introduces students to the great aesthetic, moral, and intellectual traditions of humanity to provide a basis for reflecting on, appreciating and living a quality human life amidst the challenges of the 21st Century.

-The faculty within The School of Humanities recognizes the significance of the humanities in a technological society.
-Therefore, within the humanities disciplines, students are provided with academic, aesthetic and technical challenges to achieve excellence.
+The College houses the departments of Languages and Literatures, Mass Communications, Visual and Performing Arts, Sociology & Criminal Justice, and History, Political Science & Philosophy.
 The Humanities core and each major degree program has three basic emphases: 1) critical thinking skills that prepare students to make informed judgments and to find rational solutions to problems; 2) research skills that enable students to find, evaluate, organize, synthesize, annotate, critique, and edit information and effectively communicate new ideas through written, verbal, and visual means; and 3) knowledge and awareness skills appropriate for ethical reflection in a world of diverse peoples, cultures and values, enabling students to appreciate and tolerate differences while grasping and addressing the many challenges facing humanity.

-- Knowledge of the religions of humankind, in order to appreciate human spirituality and the human quest for answers to existential and eschatological questions.
+- Knowledge of the religions of humankind, in order to appreciate human spirituality and the human quest for answers to existential and eschatological question; and

 - An appreciation of art, literature and music from an historical and contemporary perspective, thereby highlighting human creativity as a source of truth that transcends time and culture.